 About me

-I’m a postdoc and software verification expert at the Software Technology Group, TU Darmstadt.
-My research focuses on automated reasoning, static analysis, and tool development for safety- and mission-critical C code.
+I’m a postdoctoral researcher at the Software Technology Group, TU Darmstadt.
+My research focuses on automated reasoning, neuro-symbolic AI, software verification, static analysis, and tool development, with past projects targeting safety- and mission-critical C code.
 Notable projects include working with the CBMC development team at AWS (a bounded model checker for C/C++) on scaling bounded to unbounded verification.
 Also at AWS, I formally verified memory- and thread-safety of FreeRTOS’ multi-core scheduler.
-I have a strong development background in Rust and C++.
+I have a strong development background in Rust, Python and C++.

-Besides building verifier, my current research focuses on completeness thresholds for memory safety proofs.
-The goal of this work is to reduce unbounded memory safety proofs to bounded ones.
+In the past, I also worked on completeness thresholds for memory safety proofs.
+The goal of this work was to reduce unbounded memory safety proofs to bounded ones.

 - Completeness Thresholds for Memory Safety of Array Traversing Programs, SOAP 2023